reshalfahsi/reshalfahsi.github.io/software.md

 ### Other Open Source Software ###

-For a list of my open source software, please see [Github](https://github.com/reshalfahsi).
+For a list of my open source software, please take a look at my [Github](https://github.com/reshalfahsi).